basecamp/campfire-bot-kit/README.md

 to be an endpoint of your bot (like `http://mybot.example.com/cats`).
 Then try sending a message to your bot to see it respond.

+## Exploring other examples

+Check the [examples](./examples) directory for some more examples that use different language, libraries or frameworks.

 ## Share your bots!

 If you create a bot that you think others might find useful, we'd love to see